Raphael-Gazzotti/openMINDS_stimulation/README.md

 The openMINDS metadata framework is closely collaborating with the [InterLex Project][interlex-dashboard] of the [SciCrunch Data and Resource Infrastructure][scicrunch-website] and the [KnowledgeSpace][ks-website] hosted by the [International Neuroinformatics Coordinating Facility (INCF)][incf-website].

-**Logo:** The openMINDS logo was created by U. Schlegel, based on an original sketch by C. Hagen Blixhavn and feedback by L. Zehl.

 [community-forum]: https://neurostars.org/t/about-the-openminds-category/31428
 [contribution-url]: https://openminds-documentation.readthedocs.io/en/latest/shared/contribution_guidelines.html
 [contributors-url]: https://github.com/openMetadataInitiative/openMINDS_stimulation/graphs/contributors